 Enjoy the prologue and first chapter from Book #1.
 If you like it, click HERE to buy it!

 Brandon’s weary body hit the sofa like a sack of concrete, and its springs groaned as a comfortable crater formed around his backside.
-Camp counselors filled the lobby of Bickford Hall, some rubbing red, swollen feet while others sprawled out on the floor, their arms shielding tired pupils from heavy fluorescent lights.
+Camp counselors filled the lobby of Bickford Hall, some rubbing red, swollen feet while others sprawled on the floor, their arms shielding tired pupils from heavy fluorescent lights.

-CJ sighed wearily, massaging his own neck.
+A veteran counselor, CJ, sighed wearily, massaging his own neck.
 “I don’t know what went wrong during these kids’ childhoods, but someone must’a dropped them on their heads or somethin’.”

-The counselors grunted in agreement.
+All but one of the counselors grunted in agreement.

 “Hey!”
 Brandon pulled himself up to the edge of his seat and glared at Tristan.
 The laughter melted to silence.
 “Don’t talk about them that way, okay?”